ocfl-archive/gocfl/README.md

 `gocfl` is a high-performance Go library for the [Oxford Common Filesystem Layout (OCFL)](https://ocfl.io/).
 It focuses on the creation, update, validation, and extraction of OCFL Storage Roots and Objects, with a strong emphasis on extensibility, I/O efficiency, and technical metadata indexing.

+For additional extensions, please refer to the [gocfl-extensions](https://github.com/ocfl-archive/gocfl-extensions) repository.

 > **Note**: This repository contains the `gocfl` library.
 For the command-line interface, please refer to the [gocfl-cli](https://github.com/ocfl-archive/gocfl-cli) repository.

 ## Features